Teddy-tw/ds-bootcamp/readme.md

 # This is a readme.
-PLease read me.
+Please read me.